mk-runner/SEI/README.md

 ## Citations

-If you use or extend our work, please cite our paper at ***.
+If you use or extend our work, please cite our paper at MICCAI 2024.

 ```
 @misc{liu2024structural,